afnog/sse/virtualization/presentation.md

 The setup is complicated because we're using three virtual machines and networking them together.
 In real life it would be simpler, but we don't have enough computers for everyone!

+Take heart that it might be the last time you ever need to configure Apache and NTP by hand!

 ---
 ## Install VirtualBox